genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/08_run-the-application-docker.md

 <details>
   <summary>Want to check if your data has been sent?</summary>
-  To check your database, the Genesis plugin has the following script:
+  To check your database, the Genesis Intellij plugin has the following script:

   ![](/img/DbMon-script.png)